 How to Stop Snoring

 Snoring can affect people of all ages, shapes and sizes but studies have shown that overweight, middle-aged men and postmenopausal women are most likely to snore.
-Around 25% of adults snore almost regularly, while 45% snore on and off.1
+Around 25% of adults snore regularly, while 45% snore on and off.1

-Other factors that can cause snoring include:
+Factors that can cause snoring include:

 - A deviated septum.